Guillaume Cizeron: 2021–2022 season

 Competing at the 2022 Winter Olympics in Beijing, Papadakis/Cizeron began the dance event with a record-setting rhythm dance score of 90.83, 1.98 points ahead of Russian rivals Sinitsina/Katsalapov in second.
 Papadakis said they were "positively superstitious" about the Olympics as "we've always skated very well in China, and why should it be different this time?"
 They also went on to win the free dance, setting a new world record for total score (226.98).
 Cizeron said that "the silver four years ago made us to want the gold medal more than anything else.
 I think we've never worked that hard for a specific goal throughout our career.
 All the gold medals came one after the other without us really wanting them as a precise goal.
 This year we gathered the courage actually to want to win."

 Papadakis and Cizeron concluded the season at the 2022 World Championships, held on home soil in Montpellier.
 Longtime rivals Sinitsina/Katsalapov were absent due to the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
 They won the rhythm dance by a world record score of 92.73, 3.01 points over training mates Hubbell/Donohue.
 In the free dance they set another world record (137.09) as well as a world record for total score (229.82), taking their fifth World title.
 With Hubbell/Donohue taking the silver medal and Chock/Bates the bronze, the entire podium consisted of skaters from the Ice Academy of Montreal.
 Papadakis remarked "we're so lucky to have been surrounded by our closest friends here on the podium.
 I think that's very rare and it's what makes it worth it – gold medals, and the event, and the work.
 I think friendship, in the end, is what stays."

 In June 2022, Papadakis and Cizeron announced that they would take a one-year break from competition but would not rule out returning and pushing for the 2026 Winter Olympics.
 Cizeron said, "if we were stopping for good, we'd say it."
 On the possibility of continuing, Papadakis added "creating something new coupled with our will as artists would be a reason to come back.
 You need an inner fire to compete."

 Papadakis and Cizeron extended their break for an additional season in April 2023.
 They officially announced their retirement from competitive ice dance on December 3, 2024.

 Partnership with Laurence Fournier Beaudry

-2025–2026 season
+2025–2026 season: Olympic, World and European champions

 In March 2025, Cizeron announced he would return to competition with new ice dance partner Laurence Fournier Beaudry who previously represented Canada with her former partner Nikolaj Sørensen.
-When talking about whether or not they aimed to compete at the 2026 Olympics, Cizeron said, “It's really part of the goals we've set.
+When talking about whether or not they aimed to compete at the 2026 Olympics, Cizeron said, "It's really part of the goals we've set.
 I think there would be disappointment if we didn't go.
-It's a risk we're ready to take.”
+It's a risk we're ready to take."